 This new Apple Watch band gives new meaning to gesture controls on your Apple Watch.

-Imagine a call comes through to your Apple Watch.
+Say a call comes through to your Apple Watch with a Mudra band.

 Working out on the treadmill and need to control the music?